-Copies may be pre-ordered at our meetings at South Lodge, Jephson Gardens, The Parade at 10.00 am to 12.00 pm on most Tuesday mornings OR at our monthly meetings – View Details Here
+Copies are available at our meetings at South Lodge, Jephson Gardens, the Parade at 10.00 am to 12.00 pm on most Tuesday mornings OR at Waterstones OR at our monthly meetings – View Details Here

 In case of difficulty please contact our Secretary@leamingtonhistory.co.uk